Ādaži Municipality

-The municipality was formed in 2006 from Ādaži Parish of Riga District and became a first level unit in 2009.
+The municipality was formed in 2006 from Ādaži Parish of Riga district and became a first level unit in 2009.
 After the 2021 administrative reform, Carnikava Municipality was merged into Ādaži Municipality.

 Description

 Geography

 Prior to 2021, the municipality consisted of the following villages: Alderi, Atari, Āņi, Baltezers, Birznieki, Garkalne, Kadaga, Stapriņi, Divezeri, Iļķene, Eimuri.
 The largest of them were Ādaži, Kadaga, Baltezers, Garkalne and Stapriņi.
 The total area is 162.9 km2.

 A large part of the territory of Ādaži municipality consists of the Ādaži military training ground of the Latvian National Armed Forces.
 A notable geographical feature is the Gauja River, which flows into the Gulf of Riga within the borders of the municipality.

 History and society

 The Ādaži Parish had been a historical municipal unit before and throughout the 20th century.
 The present borders of the unit were created in 1992 after the separation of Carnikava Parish.

-The population is growing every year, reaching 12,000 at the beginning of 2020.
+The population is on the rise, reaching 12,000 at the beginning of 2020.
+The enlarged municipality in 2023 had a population of nearly 22,800 people.